imallick94/imallick94-portfolio/README.md

 “The goal is to turn data into information, and information into insight.” – Carly Fiorina, former executive, president, and chair of Hewlett-Packard Co.

-"Data is the kind of ubiquitous resource that we can shape to provide new innovations and new insights." - David McCandless
+"Data is the kind of ubiquitous resource that we can shape to provide new innovations and new insights." - David McCandless, author of book Information is Beautiful.

 # Portfolio
 Coming soon!